 Ruth Gordon reprised her role as the cantankerous Ma in Any Which Way You Can 1980.

 Ma after Clyde has eaten her bag of Oreos-“Ohh!
 Stop that, ya goddamn baboon.
 No respect!
 No privacy!
 No nothing!”

-Lee Strasberg plays David Rosen and Ruth Gordon portrays wife Becky who own a wonderful little diner, a loving older couple who have lived in their Coney Island jewish neighborhood for 50 years, until a gang moves in and changes the communities quality of life by threatening the local store owners with violence if they don’t pay ‘protection’ money.
+Lee Strasberg plays David Rosen and Ruth Gordon portrays his wife Becky who own a wonderful little diner, a loving older couple who have lived in their Coney Island Jewish neighborhood for 50 years until a gang moves in and changes the communities quality of life by threatening the local store owners with violence if they don’t pay ‘protection’ money.
 When David defies them, they burn down the diner and desecrate the synagogue.
 Janet Leigh also co-stars as Florence Cohen.

 Ruth Gordon manifests a marvelously warm and poignant chemistry with master actor/teacher Lee Strasberg.

 She personified the unforgettable role of Minnie Castevet in “Rosemary’s Baby”in 1969.
 Manifesting an unfading, enigmatic character that only Ruth Gordon could perform.

 Ruth Gordon started to get more regular film and television roles.
 Reprising the role of Minnie Castevet in the made for tv fright-flick Look What’s Happened to Rosemary’s Baby (1976) and played the devouring Jewish mother Cecilia Weiss in the television movie The Great Houdini 1976.
 And the television movie The Prince of Central Park 1977.